waltercai/pqo-opensource/README.md

 For each query, we will populate `info.txt` with the necessary bounds.
 Following this, each query is submitted to postgres.
 It is also possible to simply run the queries using postgres' default cardinality estimates (this is done by simply leaving `info.txt` empty, a method for which is provided).
+LAUREL: This last phrase about "a method for which is provided" doesn't make sense.
+You mean you have a method for clearing info.txt or a method for ignoring info.txt?

 ## Establishing Output Directories
 We first wish to establish the output directories and sketch serialization directory paths.